Argus Increases D.R. Horton (NYSE:DHI) Price Target to $110.00

 D.R.
-Horton (NYSE:DHI) had its target price upped by Argus from $105.00 to $110.00 in a research note published on Monday morning, The Fly reports.
-The firm currently has a buy rating on the construction company’s stock.
+Horton (NYSE:DHI) had its price objective boosted by Argus from $105.00 to $110.00 in a research report sent to investors on Monday, Benzinga reports.
+They currently have a buy rating on the construction company’s stock.

-Several other research analysts have also weighed in on the stock.
-Wells Fargo & Company assumed coverage on shares of D.R.
-Horton in a research note on Wednesday, April 21st.
-They issued an overweight rating and a $105.00 price objective on the stock.
-Janney Montgomery Scott began coverage on shares of D.R.
-Horton in a research note on Thursday, January 21st.
-They set a neutral rating on the stock.
-Barclays increased their price target on shares of D.R.
-Horton from $95.00 to $108.00 and gave the stock an overweight rating in a research note on Wednesday, April 21st.
-They noted that the move was a valuation call.
-BTIG Research increased their price target on shares of D.R.
-Horton from $108.00 to $124.00 and gave the stock a buy rating in a research note on Friday, April 23rd.
-Finally, Wolfe Research began coverage on shares of D.R.
+DHI has been the subject of a number of other research reports.
+JPMorgan Chase & Co. raised D.R.
+Horton from a neutral rating to an overweight rating in a research report on Wednesday, March 17th.
+Barclays upped their price target on D.R.
+Horton from $108.00 to $114.00 and gave the company an overweight rating in a research report on Tuesday, April 27th.
+Credit Suisse Group increased their target price on D.R.
+Horton from $88.00 to $100.00 and gave the stock an outperform rating in a research report on Wednesday, January 27th.
+Royal Bank of Canada increased their target price on D.R.
+Horton from $87.00 to $104.00 and gave the stock an outperform rating in a research report on Thursday, April 29th.
+Finally, Wolfe Research started coverage on D.R.
 Horton in a research note on Monday, March 22nd.
-They set an outperform rating and a $94.00 price target on the stock.
-Three investment analysts have rated the stock with a hold rating, eighteen have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-The stock currently has a consensus rating of Buy and an average price target of $91.41.
+They issued an outperform rating and a $94.00 price target on the stock.
+Three investment analysts have rated the stock with a hold rating, eighteen have assigned a buy rating and one has assigned a strong buy rating to the stock.
+D.R.
+Horton presently has an average rating of Buy and a consensus price target of $91.41.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, May 20th.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, May 20th.
 Shareholders of record on Monday, May 10th will be issued a $0.20 dividend.
-This represents a $0.80 dividend on an annualized basis and a yield of 0.80%.
 The ex-dividend date is Friday, May 7th.
+This represents a $0.80 dividend on an annualized basis and a yield of 0.79%.
 D.R.
-Horton’s dividend payout ratio (DPR) is presently 12.99%.
+Horton’s payout ratio is 12.99%.

-A number of institutional investors have recently modified their holdings of the business.
-Meeder Asset Management Inc. lifted its holdings in shares of D.R.
-Horton by 1,235.5% during the 1st quarter.
-Meeder Asset Management Inc. now owns 32,226 shares of the construction company’s stock worth $2,872,000 after acquiring an additional 29,813 shares during the period.
-JustInvest LLC bought a new position in shares of D.R.
-Horton during the 1st quarter worth about $444,000.
-Park Avenue Securities LLC lifted its holdings in shares of D.R.
-Horton by 19.2% during the 1st quarter.
-Park Avenue Securities LLC now owns 20,414 shares of the construction company’s stock worth $1,819,000 after acquiring an additional 3,287 shares during the period.
-Swarthmore Group Inc. bought a new position in shares of D.R.
-Horton during the 1st quarter worth about $8,237,000.
-Finally, Artemis Investment Management LLP lifted its holdings in shares of D.R.
-Horton by 62.0% during the 1st quarter.
-Artemis Investment Management LLP now owns 291,282 shares of the construction company’s stock worth $25,951,000 after acquiring an additional 111,514 shares during the period.
-82.15% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors have recently bought and sold shares of the company.
+Pacer Advisors Inc. grew its stake in shares of D.R.
+Horton by 3.1% in the 4th quarter.
+Pacer Advisors Inc. now owns 25,150 shares of the construction company’s stock valued at $1,733,000 after buying an additional 755 shares during the period.
+NewFocus Financial Group LLC boosted its position in shares of D.R.
+Horton by 92.3% during the 4th quarter.
+NewFocus Financial Group LLC now owns 15,457 shares of the construction company’s stock worth $1,065,000 after purchasing an additional 7,420 shares during the period.
+Oregon Public Employees Retirement Fund boosted its position in shares of D.R.
+Horton by 1.2% during the 1st quarter.
+Oregon Public Employees Retirement Fund now owns 210,470 shares of the construction company’s stock worth $18,757,000 after purchasing an additional 2,443 shares during the period.
+Tributary Capital Management LLC boosted its position in shares of D.R.
+Horton by 143.2% during the 1st quarter.
+Tributary Capital Management LLC now owns 18,000 shares of the construction company’s stock worth $1,604,000 after purchasing an additional 10,600 shares during the period.
+Finally, Jackson Grant Investment Advisers Inc. boosted its position in shares of D.R.
+Horton by 10.4% during the 4th quarter.
+Jackson Grant Investment Advisers Inc. now owns 2,458 shares of the construction company’s stock worth $169,000 after purchasing an additional 231 shares during the period.
+82.15% of the stock is owned by institutional investors and hedge funds.

 About D.R.
 Horton